The Best Coffee Machine With Milk Frother

 Not only this, but you can edit the drinks to your heart’s content when it comes to strength, milk texture and temperature.

-You can even create up to 8 coffees with your own name, for example maybe I want a flat white which is mildly different, so I create a flat white exactly how I want it and then save it as “KevFW”, and just keep altering that setting until it’s excellent, so I’m not forcing anyone else utilizing the machine to have their flat white the way I have it.
+You can even create up to 8 coffees with your own name, for example maybe I want a flat white which is mildly different, so I create a flat white exactly how I want it and then save it as “KevFW”, and simply keep altering that setting until it’s great, so I’m not forcing anyone else utilizing the machine to have their flat white the way I have it.

 Pod Machines